KittyPBoxx/pokeemerald-net-demo/README.md

 There are 3 main components to this project:

 - A modified version of pokeemerald with a collection of network functions for reliable communication with the Wii
-- A homebrew Wii channel allowing up-to 4 GBA's to connect
+- A homebrew Wii channel allowing up-to 4 GBA's to connect to the server (per wii)
 - A NodeJS Server, with TCP Server for game connections and a Webserver for providing a UI for configuring the server

-## Current Demos

-Several features are included to showcase the network conectivity.
-These crrently include:

-- Returning a welcome message to display in game when connecting to the server
-- Downloadable EReader Style Battles.
-Through the Web UI, choose 3 pokemon, nicknames, held items, moves and levels.
-- Downloadable Mart Through the Web UI, ick up to 6 items for the mart to sell.
-- Downloadable Gift Egg.
-Through Web UI choose the pokemon and allow it to have a special move.
-Users can only download each egg once.

 ## Instructions *(Very breif instructions for testing, I'm working on the Dev and User docs)*